-Prerequisites: Required to have an 80% score or higher, good attendance, and a
+Prerequisites: Required to have an 80% score or higher, good attendance, and a teacher recommendation in course 755 & 777.

 Course Requirements: Recent physical and immunization on record for this course.
 During clinical rotation, students must wear Uniform.
-Students will complete a research poster in collaboration with the Mount Saint Mary College Nursing Team from the PALS
+Students will complete a research poster in collaboration with the Mount Saint Mary College Nursing Team from the PALS program.